Quick Kubernetes Cluster Setup in less than 10 Minutes

 tl;dr

-- Install Docker: Run
+- Install Docker: Run brew install dockerand start Docker.

-and start Docker. - Install kind: Execute
+- Install kind: Execute brew install kind.

-. - Install kubectl: Use
+- Install kubectl: Use brew install kubectl.

-. - Create a Kubernetes cluster:
+- Create a Kubernetes cluster: kind create cluster.

-. - Experiment with Kubernetes.
+- Experiment with Kubernetes.

-- Delete the cluster:
+- Delete the cluster: kind delete clusterwhen done.

 Introduction